ashchan/mail-notifr/README.md

 ## Note ##

-Gmail Notifr was originally written in RubyCocoa, then MacRuby, then Objective-C, and recently Swift.
+Mail Notifr was originally written in RubyCocoa, then MacRuby, then Objective-C, and recently Swift.

 * The [MacRuby implementation](https://github.com/ashchan/gmail-notifr) repository remains.
 I also created a [macruby](https://github.com/ashchan/mail-notifr/tree/macruby) branch.